Understanding Greek Vowels and Consonants for English Learners

 The Greek Alphabet Overview

 The Greek alphabet has 24 letters: 7 vowels and 17 consonants.
-Each letter has an uppercase and lowercase form, and many letters correspond to sounds found in English, but some differ in pronunciation.
+Each letter has an uppercase and lowercase form, and many have sounds similar to English letters.

 Greek Vowels

-Note that some vowels share similar sounds, such as η, ι, and υ, which are all pronounced like 'ee' in English.
-Context and spelling help distinguish them.
+Note that some vowels share similar sounds, such as Η, Ι, and Υ, which can all sound like 'ee' in English.

 Greek Consonants